tailcallhq/tailcallhq.github.io/docs/conventions.md

 ---
-title: Naming Conventions
+title: GraphQL Best Practices
-description: Enhance your understanding of naming and casing conventions for GraphQL schema to ensure clarity and consistency in your schema design using Tailcall.
+description: "Enhance your understanding of naming and casing conventions for GraphQL schema to ensure clarity and consistency in your schema design using Tailcall.
+Learn best practices for naming to maintain a well-structured and readable GraphQL schema."
+slug: graphql-best-practices-tailcall
+sidebar_label: Best Practices
 ---

 ## General Naming Principles